eslint/rfcs/designs/2024-support-ts-config-files/README.md

 2. Should we look at the nearest `tsconfig.json` file to determine the module resolution for `eslint.config.ts` files?
 Most likely not, but it's worth considering.
 3. Should we allow some sort of interoperability between JavaScript and TypeScript configuration files?
 For example, should we allow a TypeScript configuration file to extend a JavaScript configuration file and vice versa?
 4. Should we allow `eslint.config.ts` to be able to use `export default` as well as `module.exports` (might be related to [TypeScript's automatic Module Detection](https://www.typescriptlang.org/tsconfig#moduleDetection))?
+5. Tools like [Vitest](https://github.com/vitest-dev/vitest) export a [`defineConfig`](https://vitest.dev/config/file.html#managing-vitest-config-file) function to make it easier to write configuration files in TypeScript.
+Should we consider doing something similar for ESLint?

 ## Help Needed